jupyter-widgets/pythreejs/docs/source/introduction.rst

 Other notable deviations from the threejs API are listed below:

 - Buffers are based on `numpy arrays`_, with their inbuilt knowledge of shape and dtype.
-  As such, most threejs APIs that take a buffer is slightly modified (fewer options need to be specified explicitly).
+  As such, most threejs APIs that take a buffer are slightly modified (fewer options need to be specified explicitly).

 - The generative geometry objects (e.g. :py:class:`~pythreejs.SphereGeometry` and
   :py:class:`~pythreejs.BoxBufferGeometry`) do not sync their vertices or similar data by default.
-To gain acess to the generated data, convert them to either the :py:class:`~pythreejs.Geometry` or :py:class:`~pythreejs.BufferGeometry` type with the :py:meth:`~pythreejs.BufferGeometry.from_ref` factory method.
-See the method documentation for further details.
+To gain acess to the generated data, convert them to either the :py:class:`~pythreejs.Geometry` or :py:class:`~pythreejs.BufferGeometry` type with the :py:meth:`~pythreejs.BufferGeometry.from_geometry` factory method.

 - Methods are often not mirrored to the Python side.
 However, they can be executed with the :py:meth:`~pythreejs.ThreeWidget.exec_three_obj_method` method.
-  Consider contributing
+  Consider contributing to make methods directly available.
+Possibly, these can be auto-generated as well.